International Date Line: Tahiti & French Polynesia (early 1797 and late 1846)

+Pitcairn Islands (1814)

+The International Date Line's history in relation to the Pitcairn Islands involves a miscalculation of Pitcairn's location by Captain Philip Carteret in 1767, which led Fletcher Christian to incorrectly search for the island, and the subsequent settlement of the island by mutineers from HMS Bounty, who initially used Asiatic dates (western side of the IDL or the Eastern Hemisphere date) before aligning with the American dates (east side of the IDL or the Western Hemisphere date).

+In 1767, Captain Carteret of HMS Swallow discovered Pitcairn Island, but miscalculated its location by 188 nmi to the west.
+After the mutiny on HMS Bounty in 1789, Fletcher Christian and other mutineers, along with Tahitian and Polynesian crew members, settled on Pitcairn Island, seeking a remote and safe haven.
+Christian, relying on Carteret's inaccurate map, searched for the island in the wrong location, which contributed to the mutineers' decision to settle there.

+The Pitcairn Islanders initially used Asiatic dates, but later switched to American dates, which aligned with their position east of the 180° meridian.
+The story of "Friday October" and "Thursday October" (names of mutineers) suggests that the Pitcairn Islanders initially used Asiatic dates, which were one day ahead of the American dates.

+In 1814, British forces dealing with fugitive mutineers who fled to the Pitcairn Islands use dates that place the islands in the Western Hemisphere on the east side of the IDL.
+The Pitcairn Islanders eventually rectified their timekeeping and began to use American dates, which is the current practice.

 Alaska (1867)

 Alaska was on the western side of the International Date Line, since Russian settlers reached Alaska from Siberia.
 In addition, the Russian Empire was still using the Julian calendar, which had fallen 12 days behind the Gregorian calendar.
 In 1867, the United States purchased Russian America and moved the territory to the east side of the International Date Line.
 The transfer ceremony took place at 3:30 p.m. local mean time (00:31 GMT) in the capital of New Archangel (Sitka), on Saturday, 7 October 1867 (Julian), which was Saturday, 19 October 1867 (Gregorian) in Europe.
 Since Alaska moved to the eastern side of the International Date Line, the date and time also moved back to 3:30 p.m. local time Friday, 18 October 1867 (00:31 GMT Saturday), now known as Alaska Day.

 Samoan Islands and Tokelau (1892 and 2011)

 The Samoan Islands, now divided into Samoa and American Samoa, were on the west side of the IDL until 1892.
 In that year, King Mālietoa Laupepa was persuaded by American traders to adopt the American date (three hours behind California) to replace the former Asian date (four hours ahead of Japan).
 The change was made by repeating Monday, 4 July 1892, American Independence Day.